kiskadee-studio/eslint-config-kiskadee/README.md

 #### Breaking changes (0.0.42 => 1.0.0)

-- Removed `eslint-plugin-no-relative-import-paths`.
+- Remove `eslint-plugin-no-relative-import-paths`.
 Please install `eslint-plugin-typescript-paths` if you are using any level 2 setup.